Test Connection throws ClassNotFoundException error

 5. Make sure that the other settings in this tab (User name, Password and JDBC URL) have the proper values for your SQL server.

 6. Click “Test Connection”.
-You shouldn’t get the “ClassNotFound” error message now and the “Unknown driver:” message next to the class name in the pull down menu should’t be there anymore for that particular driver.
+You shouldn’t get the “ClassNotFound” error message now and the “Unknown driver:” message next to the class name in the pull-down menu shouldn’t be there anymore for that particular driver.